Engin-Boot/pong-stage-Rajnandini72/Stage0/winnerScore.md

   When: Specific time interval has pass,

-  Then: Check which player has higher score and New window will pop up with message" Winner Congratulation!!
-Player(1 or 2)
+  Then: Check higher score and pop up message"Congratulation!!"